 About The Alliance

-The Alliance for Disability in Health Care Education, Inc. (ADHCE), is a not-for-profit organization of educators and faculty in the healthcare professions (medical, nursing, social work, public health, physical therapy, occupational therapy, and others) who are working to integrate disability-related content and experiences into health care education and training programs..
-Through journal publications, conference presentations, and representation on advisory panels and workgroups, the Alliance strives to ensure that the need for disability-related education and training in health care is recognized and addressed.
+The Alliance for Disability in Health Care Education, Inc. (ADHCE), is a “501 (c) (3) Public Charity” organization of healthcare educators and professionals (e.g. medicine, nursing, public health, social workers, physical therapists, occupational therapists, speech and language pathologists and others) who are working to integrate disability-related content and experiences into healthcare education and training programs.
+Through journal article publications, presenting at conferences, and participating on advisory panels and workgroups, the Alliance strives to ensure that the need for disability-related education and training in healthcare is recognized and addressed.

 Founding The Alliance